Canometrics/Canometrics/README.md

 - Senior at University of California, Riverside
 - Graduating June 2025
 - B.A. in Economics; Minors in Statistics and Mathematics
-- Seeking research roles both in academia and the private sector
 <!--
 **Canometrics/Canometrics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.